 7. Being clueless of your passenger rights

 Here at ClaimCompass we’re pretty keen on the rest of this list, but especially passenger rights.
 Know that if your flight is delayed, cancelled or overbooked, you may be entitled to a significant amount of money!
-You can read more about your rights here.
+You can read more about your passenger rights here.

 If you’ve been in a similar situation, check your chance of receiving a compensation here.